Ventricular Septal Defects

 The heart consists of four chambers, of which upper two chambers are called as atria and lower two chambers are called as ventricles.
 Right and left chambers are separated by a wall of muscle called a septum.
-Right two chambers pump the deoxygenated blood to the lungs and left two chambers pump oxygenated blood to the different parts of the body.
+The septum separating the atria is called inter atrial septum and the once between the two ventricles in inter ventricular septum.

 The exact cause of VSD is unknown.
 During fetal heart developmental stage, the heart develops from a large tube which eventually divides into chambers and walls.
 Any abnormality in this process will lead to the formation of a defect in the septum.
 If the defect is in the interventricular septum, then it is said to be ventricular septal defect.
 There may be one or more VSDs.

 Based on the location and development of VSD, it is classified into following types: